 While a spinal cord injury can be devastating, there are ways to seek monetary compensation to help you move forward.

-An experienced car accident injury lawyer can help you assess your losses and expenses and determine what you may be entitled to recover.
+An experienced Texas car wreck lawyer can help you assess your losses and expenses and determine what you may be entitled to recover.

 5. Head Injuries